aeei/TIE/README.md

-# TIE
+# WoW

-Today I Exercised
+Week of Workouts